elton-develcode/CalculadoraReact/README.md

  > DB_URL

- Is the required JDBC String to connect to mysql database with java or the mysql workbench tool.
+ Is the required JDBC String to connect to mysql database with java or the mysql workbench tool too.
  Simple Example: DB_URL = jdbc:mysql://{ip}:{port}/{db_schema} </br></br>

  > DB_USER